 What is malnutrition?

 If you eat a diet that does not meet your daily calorie or nutrient requirements for a long period of time, then you are affected by malnutrition.
-Even people who feel relatively healthy and enjoy a high standard of living in developed countries can be affected by a nutritional deficiency without realizing it.
+Even people who feel relatively healthy and enjoy a high standard of living in developed countries can be affected by a nutritional deficiency without realising it.

 What is qualitative malnutrition?